lukaskellerstein/NodeJsExpressSamples/README.md

-1. the simplest variant
+1. The simplest variant
-2. the simplest variant with multiple endpoints
+2. The simplest variant with multiple endpoints
+3. Routing params